 Every day more than 50 million liters (13 million gallons) of toxic wastewater pour out of local tanneries.
 Heavy chemicals used to treat leather, like chromium-6, flow into local farming and even drinking water, causing serious environmental and health hazards.
 Read more here…

 Thousands of Indian cows are slaughtered each week for their skins.
 These are completely different cows than we eat.
 As many as half of these animals will already be dead by the time they arrive in the slaughterhouse, due to the torture that’s been caused to them.
 Read more here…

 Veja’s approach to fashion comes from a passion for experimentation

 Such as employing upcycled materials plastic bottles, corn, and jute.
-Developed by an Italian company, C.W.L is a bio-based material made from waxed canvas with 50% corn waste from the food industry.
+C.W.L is a bio-based material which is developed by an Italian company.
+The material is made from waxed canvas with 50% corn waste from the food industry.
 The new plant-based fiber is durable and biodegradable.
 In addition to this leather alternative, the brand has teamed up with manufacturers in San André, Brazil, to produce B-mesh (or bottle mesh), a fabric made from recycled plastic bottles.
-Their final material combines two of their other supplies – organic cotton and recycled plastic bottles – to create a fabric called Hexamesh, which has a softer feel than organic cotton canvas.
+Their final material combines two of their other supplies – organic cotton and recycled plastic bottles – to create a fabric called Hexamesh.
+The fabric has a softer feel than organic cotton canvas.
 While Veja sneakers are undeniably chic, they are made even more desirable by the transparent supply chain behind each pair.

 Each element of a Veja sneaker is made in different countries and communities